colingorrie/anderson/README.md

 A library that makes it easy to execute a function whenever you scroll to an element.
 [Website](http://imakewebthings.com/waypoints/)

+## Styling

+The recommended way to edit the appearance of the template is by using LESS.
+In particular, `theme.less` defines a set variables which make customization easy.
+Here you can change template-wide typography and colour scheme all in one place.
+Here is an explanation of how each variable is used, along with the variable's default value.

+- `@serif-font`: the template-wide default sans-serif font.
+Can be used in other variables, but by default is not used. *Default*: `"Montaga", "Palatino", "Garamond", serif`
+- `@sans-serif-font`: the template-wide default serif font.
+Used in other variables. *Default*: `"Josefin Sans Std", "Gill Sans", "Verdana", "Lucida Grande", "Arial", "Helvetica", sans-serif`

+- `@header-font`: the font used in all `h1, h2, h3, h4, h5, h6` elements. *Default*: `@sans-serif-font`
+- `@body-font`: the font used in all non-header elements. *Default*: `@sans-serif-font`

+- `@fontsize-base`: the base font size used, for example, by `p` elements on screens 992px in width and above. *Default*: `20px`
+- `@fontsize-base-mobile`: the base font size used, for example, by `p` elements on screens less than 992px in width. *Default*: `16px`

+- `@color-background`: the colour used for the site background. *Default*: `hsl(0, 100%, 100%);` (white)
+- `@color-foreground`: the colour used for foreground elements, such as text. *Default*: `hsl(0, 100%, 0%);` (black)

 ## Components

 ### Navbar